CorySanin/openrct2-remote-control/README.md

-# openrct2-discord-bridge
+# openrct2-remote-control

-A plugin and Node app for OpenRCT2.
-Sends in-game chat to Discord and vice versa.
-Also sends alerts to Discord about various in-game events, such as the park rating dropping below a threshold for example.
+Execute server operations by using commands in chat or over a TCP connection.

-## Setup
+## Commands

-Modify config.json5 with the appropriate parameters and start the server/bot with `node index.js`.
-Make sure the plugin (`lib/discord-bridge.js`) is installed and start up an OpenRCT2 multiplayer server.
+If initiating these over in-game chat, the command must be proceeded by a `!` or a `/`.
+The player must also have the `kick_player` permission.

+- **quit** - Aborts the server process immediately
+- **save** \[filename] - Saves the park.
+An optional filename can be specified.
+- **pause** - Pauses/unpauses the game
+- **capture** \[param: value ...] - Takes a screenshot and saves it to the screenshot directory.
+The following otional parameters can be provided: filename, width, height, x, y, zoom, rotation.
+For a full-park screenshot, only pass in values for zoom and rotation. *Does not work on a headless server.*

 ## Docker Setup

 There are some additional steps for running this configuration in Docker.
-The plugin configuration needs to have the hostname set (see `config/openrct2/plugin.store.json` for an example).
-Then the OpenRCT2 configuration must be set to allow outbound traffic to the node server (see `config/openrct2/config.ini`).
-If you want to use Docker for both OpenRCT2 and the Discord bridge app, using Docker Compose can make your life a lot easier.
-See `docker-compose.yml` for an example on how that might look.
+The plugin configuration needs to have the hostname set to 0.0.0.0 (see `config/openrct2/plugin.store.json` for an example).
+Then the OpenRCT2 configuration must be set to allow binding to that address (see `config/openrct2/config.ini`).